-Unfamiliarity, hassle factors and procrastination.
-Those are labels for three behavioral breakdowns that people will confront.
+Unfamiliarity, hassle factors, and procrastination: these are labels for three behavioral breakdowns that keep people from fulfilling goals from working out to casting a vote.
 They cause a drop-off between having an intention to do something and actually taking action.
-Here’s how we can help voters overcome these breakdowns for vote-by-mail, using what we know from the field of behavioral science.

-Unfamiliarity.
 For many, absentee voting is a new and unfamiliar process.
-For younger people, they aren’t accustomed to communicating by mail at all.
-Anything new has a learning curve — and unfamiliarity can be compounded by lack of trust.
+Younger people aren’t accustomed to communicating by mail, period.
+Plus: anything new has a learning curve and unfamiliarity is compounded by a lack of earned trust.
 Will my ballot get here on time?
 Will it be counted?

 Thanks to the power of social norming, people are more likely to do something when they think others are doing it too.

-Hassle factors.
-These are the seemingly trivial things that get in the way of accomplishing a task.
-Remote voting is filled with them, from trying to find the right information on state websites to tracking down stamps.
-For many, the anticipation of dealing with these things is enough to cause them to not even want to start.
+Hassle Factors are seemingly trivial speedbumps that ultimately get in the way of accomplishing a task.
+From trying to find the right information on state websites to tracking down stamps, vote-by-mail is filled with them.
+For many voters, the anticipation of addressing these hassle factors often keeps them from beginning the process.

-Reducing the hassle factors of voting by mail demands policy change, effective process design and technological innovation.
-For example, while some states let voters request ballots online, most absentee voters must still print, sign, stamp and mail their completed ballots.
-A digital transition would reduce steps and materials required.
+Reducing hassle factors of vote-by-mail demands policy change, effective process design, and technological innovation.
+For example, while some states let voters request ballots online, most absentee voters must still print, sign, stamp, and mail their completed ballots.
+A digital transition would reduce the steps and materials required.
 States could also limit hassle factors by sending every voter a ballot, not waiting for them to ask.

-And voters can get bits of actionable information needed to complete a task — the number to call if your requested absentee ballot never arrives — using tools such as VoteAmerica’s election office locator.
+And voters can get bits of actionable information needed to complete a task — the number to call if your requested absentee ballot never arrives — using tools like VoteAmerica’s election office locator.

-Procrastination.
-This can be worse with voting remotely, since there isn’t one big moment we’re preparing for and experiencing collectively.
+Procrastination is a foe for most of us.
+When it comes to waking up, eating healthy, and voting: tomorrow always feels like the best day to begin.
 Without a single Election Day when voting is a priority, it’s easy to put it off.
 In behavioral economics, the “planning fallacy” tells us we’re overly optimistic about our ability to finish tasks on time.
 We don’t leave ourselves enough time for the work, or the hiccups that might get in the way.

-After that, we can reward the early birds.
-Campaigns and colleges can create teams and use competitions to encourage returning their ballots as quickly as possible.
+Rewarding early birds is another effective strategy to combating procrastination.
+Campaigns, companies, and colleges create voting teams and use competitions to encourage ballot returns sooner rather than later.
 Instead of “I Voted” sticker selfies, schools and politicians can encourage the sharing of photos of sealed ballot envelopes going in the mail — or emulate the Baltimore Votes idea of sending swag for voters to show off.

-In a tool my company built, voters can track their progress through the voting journey, checking off bite-sized actions and celebrating each one.
+With Motivote, voters can track their progress through the voting journey, check off bite-sized actions, and celebrate each other.
 The “endowed progress effect” tells us we’re more likely to achieve a goal if we feel we’ve already made progress toward achieving it.
 Helping voters see where they are and what comes next increases follow-through.

-Avoiding new things, getting discouraged by hassles and putting off tasks that seem annoying — all are part of being human.
+Avoiding new things, getting discouraged by hassles, and putting off tasks that seem annoying are all part of being human.
 And it’s easy to overlook the seemingly “little things” that shape each voter experience.
-But if we want to maximize participation in November, we must be clear about the ways behavioral realities can thwart our best intentions, then design strategies for voters to overcome behavioral breakdowns.
+But if we want to maximize participation this November, we must be clear about the ways behavioral realities can thwart our best intentions, then design strategies for voters to overcome behavioral breakdowns.